yiv/full_search/README.md

 final res = await engine.search('关键字 关键词', ['content'], 1, 10);

-/// remove a specify document by giving a field of u64 and it's value await engine.deleteByU64('id', 141906710246850560);
+/// remove a specify document by giving a field of u64 and it's value
+/// document can't be deleted by text field, please use string field await engine.deleteByU64('id', 141906710246850560);

 ```